About stress in pre-teens and teenagers

 Work out how to handle stressful things

-Some stressful things can be changed.
+Then you could look at whether your child can change any of the stressful things in their life.
 For example, if your child gets stressed because they’re always running late in the morning, they might be able to reduce the stress by getting ready the night before or waking up earlier.

-Some stressful things can be prepared for.
+Next look at any stressful things your child can prepare for.
 For example, if your child is very concerned about an upcoming exam, you can help them prepare by working out a study timetable together.

 Encourage a healthy lifestyle